Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

-The search forest $\widehat{S}$ consists of blossoms and singletons that are reachable from some unsaturated blossom/singleton, via an eligible alternating path in $\widehat{\Gelig}$.
-Furthermore, we require that the preimage of those paths in $\Gelig$ start with an unsaturated vertex and an unmatched edge.
-It follows that the roots of $\widehat{S}$ can only be unsaturated singletons or unsaturated \emph{light} blossoms.
-We label the root vertices \emph{outer}.
-If $v$ is a nonroot vertex in the search forest let $\tau(v)$ be the edge in $\widehat{S}$ pointing to the parent of $v$.
-The inner/outer status of vertices is defined as follows:
+$\widehat{S}$ is the set of blossoms and vertices in $\widehat{\Gelig}$ that are reachable from an unsaturated singleton or an unsaturated light blossom via an eligible alternating walk.
+It can be obtained by inductively constructing an alternating search tree rooted at an unsaturated singleton or an unsaturated light blossom.
+We label the root nodes \emph{outer}.
+For a nonroot vertex $v$ in $\widehat{S}$ , let $\tau(v)$ be the edge in $\widehat{S}$ pointing to the parent of $v$.
+The inner/outer status of $v$ is defined as follows:

-\begin{definition} A vertex $v$ is \emph{outer} if one of the following is satisfied: \begin{enumerate}[itemsep=0ex] \item $v$ is the root of a search tree. \item $v$ is a singleton and $\tau(v) \in F$. \item $v$ is a nontrivial blossom and $\tau(v) = \eta(v)$. \end{enumerate}
+\begin{definition}\cite[p.
+46]{Gab18} A vertex $v$ is \emph{outer} if one of the following is satisfied: \begin{enumerate}[itemsep=0ex] \item $v$ is the root of a search tree. \item $v$ is a singleton and $\tau(v) \in F$. \item $v$ is a nontrivial blossom and $\{\tau(v)\} = \eta(v)$. \end{enumerate}

-Otherwise, one the the following holds and $v$ is classified as \emph{inner}: \begin{enumerate}[itemsep=0ex] \item $v$ is a singleton and $\tau(v) \in E\backslash F$. \item $v$ is a nontrivial blossom and $\tau(v) \neq \eta(v)$. \end{enumerate} \end{definition}
+Otherwise, one the the following holds and $v$ is classified as \emph{inner}: \begin{enumerate}[itemsep=0ex] \item $v$ is a singleton and $\tau(v) \in E\backslash F$. \item $v$ is a nontrivial blossom and $\{\tau(v)\} \neq \eta(v)$. \end{enumerate} \end{definition}